anishkompella/UNC-Schedule-Optimizer/README.md

 This application consists of the following pages:

-1. **Login Page**: A simple way for Professor Singh to input the password to access the website.
+1. **Login Page**: A simple way for the user to input the password to access the website.
-2. **Home Page**: A page for Professor Singh to choose whether he wants to view the schedule that the algorithm has generated, edit the constraints such as professor's individual availabilities, course occupancy, room occupancies, etc. for the algorithm to run on, or manually edit the timigs and locations of certain classes.
+2. **Home Page**: A page for the user to choose whether he wants to view the schedule that the algorithm has generated, edit the constraints such as professor's individual availabilities, course occupancy, room occupancies, etc. for the algorithm to run on, or manually edit the timigs and locations of certain classes.
-3. **View Page**: A page where Professor Singh can choose whether he wants to view the schedule in a list view or calendar view.
+3. **View Page**: A page where the user can choose whether he/she wants to view the schedule in a list view or calendar view.
-4. **List View Page**: A page where Professor Singh can view the list of scheduled courses that the algorithm generated / Professor Singh manually adjusted in a tabular format.
+4. **List View Page**: A page where the user can view the list of scheduled courses that the algorithm generated.
-5. **Edit Fields Page**: A page where Professor Singh can select whether he wants to update the properties for certain professors, courses, or rooms.
+5. **Edit Fields Page**: A page where the user can select whether he wants to update the properties for certain professors, courses, or rooms.
-6. **Professors Edit Page**: A page where Professor Singh can edit the properties of each individual Computer Science department professor such as their qualified courses to teach, their availability, and the maximum number of classes they want to teach.
+6. **Professors Edit Page**: A page where the user can edit the properties of each individual Computer Science department professor such as their qualified courses to teach, their availability, and the maximum number of classes they want to teach.
-7. **Professors Edit Page**: A page where Professor Singh can edit the properties of each individual Computer Science course such as their sections and each section's maximum capacity.
+7. **Professors Edit Page**: A page where the user can edit the properties of each individual Computer Science course such as their sections and each section's maximum capacity.
-8. **Rooms Edit Page**: A page where Professor Singh can edit the properties of each individual room in Sitterson/Fred Brooks or any university room such as their name and the room's occupancy.
+8. **Rooms Edit Page**: A page where the user can edit the properties of each individual room in Sitterson/Fred Brooks or any university room such as their name and the room's occupancy.
-9. **Update Schedule Page**: A page where Professor Singh can choose whether he wants to edit the course schedule in a list format or a calendar format.
+9. **Update Schedule Page**: A page where Professor the user can choose whether he wants to edit the course schedule in a list format or a calendar format.
-10. **Update List View**: A page where Professor Singh can adjust the scheduling of courses manually in a list view.
+10. **Update List View**: A page where the user can adjust the scheduling of courses manually in a list view.

 ## Getting Set Up